pt13762104/chatbot/README.md

 This bot is only tested on Linux.

 To start the bot, create a file named `.env` that has the bot token (the file should look like `TOKEN=...`) and run `python thebot.py`.

+This bot currently only supports getting data from Nvidia GPUs.